 QFL (Quickfingers Luc)

-This strategy is based on support lines and the “Dead Cat Bounce” price model—which is a temporary price rebound after a drop down.
+This strategy is based on support lines and the “Dead Cat Bounce” price model—which is a temporary price rebound after a dropdown.

-There is a determination of price bases (supports) after drop down below which should trigger a rebound.
+There is a determination of price bases (supports) after drop-down below which should trigger a rebound.
 After this decrease, the bot will open deals.

 Save short bot settings

 After we have organized all the necessary settings, we need to save it.
 To do this, click on the button “Create a bot” and our bot will be created!
 We can just run the bot and wait for the positive result.
-Also, if you want, you can try testing the bot in “Back test” mode, it’s the most visual and free way to try your bot settings before using it for the real thing.
-The on right side the chart will show how your setting are affecting the behavior of the bot.
+Also, if you want, you can try testing the bot in the “Backtest” mode, it’s the most visual and free way to try your bot settings before using it for the real thing.
+The on right side the chart will show how your setting is affecting the behavior of the bot.
 It is very useful sometimes to know how your settings for the bots are like before opening a deal for real.
 If you do not need it, you can immediately press on the button “Create a bot.”

 How the Short Bot works